snehitvaddi/YOLOv3-Cloud-Based-Fire-Detection/README.md

 You can download the yolov3 pretrained weights by clicking [here](https://pjreddie.com/media/files/yolov3.weights) and yolov3-tiny [here](https://pjreddie.com/media/files/yolov3-tiny.weights)
 ## Further Ideas
-I am trying to implement this model to detect fire from real time and send alerts if any mishap happens.
+* I am trying to implement this model to detect fire from real time video and sends alerts if any mishap happens.
-Any Ideas/suggestions/contributions are highly appreciable.
+* Any Ideas/suggestions/contributions are highly appreciable.